 Breast Augmentation Procedure

 During the breast enlargement procedure, our plastic surgeon, Dr. David L. Durst will insert the breast implants into pockets in the tissue.
 This is generally done an as outpatient surgery with general anesthesia.
 Implants are placed either under the muscle or over the muscle as determined by Dr. Durst’s personal evaluation of what will work best.
 The use of implants in surgery involves many different choices.
 Either saline or silicone implants can be utilized.
 In addition, textured implants offer many advantages, and, recently available, shaped implants (silicone) can be used for breast enlargement.
 Again, it takes Dr. Durst’s examination and thorough discussion with the patient to determine which choice would be best for each surgery.
-Incision options are equally variable and include under the breast and around the nipple.
-There are advantages and disadvantages to each of these approaches, which will be fully explained during consultation.
+Incisions are usually made in the crease under the breast.
+There are variables for each individual patient, and these will be fully discussed during a consultation.

 Breast Implant Options